EhsanParsania/EhsanParsania/README.md

 - 👋 Hi, I’m 🅴🅷🆂🅰🅽 🅿🅰🆁🆂🅰🅽🅸🅰
-- 👀 I’m interested in Blockchain, Finance, UI-UX
+- 👀 I’m interested in Blockchain & Finance
 - ☎ You can find me on [LinkedIn][2]
 - &#9993; You can reach me with ehsan.parsa69@gmail.com